 Going into it, I was definitely on its side.
 I love a good Western.
 After nearly dying for a few decades, the genre has staged a notable comeback in recent years and an A-Western that was both good and successful could only fertilize the revival.
 I'm a fan of a lot of Costner's work, and my heart is always with these sorts of passion-projects (Costner has worked for decades to bring this to the screen and reportedly put a fortune of his own money into it).
 I was hoping it would be good.

 Here's a cliche that applies: It isn't perfect.
 When I left the theater, I was pondering what appear to be some strange editing choices.
 At one point, Costner's character Ellison and Abbey Lee's Marigold are being hunted by a DARK VALLEY-style villain and pause on a hill over a settlement in order to allow their pursuers to ask around among the locals, satisfy themselves that their quarry haven't passed through and continue on.
 Ellison says that, in the morning, he'll go down and see about purchasing a tent, so they won't have to sleep on the ground in their ongoing flight.
 But when the movie returns to them, they've taken up residence, Ellison has a job, Mari has a beau (or at least trick) and it seems as if some time has passed.
 It was an odd place to put such a jump and it felt like there was something missing.
 At another point, Jenna Malone's character Lucy, who is one of the first recurring characters the film introduces, has been captured by those same villains, who have been looking for her and her child for years with orders to bring them back to that DARK VALLEY patriarch, but when they return to said patriarch, she's nowhere in sight.
 Unless she was killed and I just missed the mention of it--which is, admittedly, possible--that felt like another weird gap.
+Shooting the film in a 1:85 aspect ratio is a head-scratcher--if any project ever begged for scope cinematography, this is it.
 The decision to run the end-titles over a rendition of "Amazing Grace" was really bad (because, well, it always is).

 Still, those are relatively minor faults--if they prove to be faults at all--and the impression of a GIANT CLAW-sized turkey left by Rotten Tomatoes is very unfair.
 My initial impression is that this was a good start.
-It has me looking forward to the next installment and, as it's set to arrive next month, I won't even have to wait very long.
+It has me looking forward to the next installment and, as it's set to arrive in August, I won't even have to wait very long.

 --j.